GitPushPullLegs/Pass/README.md

 * Store Code39 barcode passes
 * Display your favorite pass as a lock screen widget
 * Display your favorite pass on the watch app (Does not have to be the same as the lock screen widget pass)
+* "Chirp" the pass code.
+A chirp is like an audible QR code.
+	* Using an SDK provided by [Chirp.io](https://chirp.io).

 More will be added.